 HOW IS TPN GIVEN?

 An IV line is often placed in a vein in the baby's hand, foot, or scalp.
 A large vein in the belly button (umbilical vein) may be used.
 Sometimes a longer IV, called a central line or peripherally-inserted central catheter (PICC) line, is used for long-term IV feedings.

 WHAT ARE THE RISKS?

-Prolonged use of TPN may lead to liver problems.
+Long-term use of TPN may lead to liver problems.

 Kimberly G Lee, MD, MSc, IBCLC, Associate Professor of Pediatrics, Division of Neonatology, Medical University of South Carolina, Charleston, SC.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.